The Willows Primary School

 For those children who have an Education Health and Care (EHC) Plan regular meetings are arranged.
 These could be annually or six monthly.
-The aim of the meeting is to review in detail the child’s progress and to evaluate whether the EHC continues to meet the child’s needs.
-This meeting may also suggest changes for future development and education.
+The aim of these meetings is to review in detail the child’s progress and to evaluate whether the EHC continues to meet the child’s needs.
+These meeting may also suggest changes for future development and education.
 Parents are invited to attend these meeting and are encouraged to submit their views.

 - How are parents involved in the setting?
 How can I be involved?